ninakali/ninakali.github.io/kit2/index.md

 This emergency kit is highly personal and is meant as a measure against threats that I either faced in the past or consider a possibility in the nearest future.
 If you think I am missing something important, please let me know.

 The kit has two parts.
 The red bag is meant to be carried with me at all times.
 Except when I go outside the flat to throw out the rubbish.
-The grey bag is bulkier and heavier, and it's for day trips or situations when I need to leave my flat quickly with my cat under my shoulder.
+The grey bag is bulkier and heavier, and it's for day trips or situations when I need to leave my flat quickly with my cat in my arms.

 A 13" laptop, an SD card and a ruler for scale.